 While the FMP covers a 10 year period, the General Development Plan projects harvest and road building activities for a five-year period.
-The GDP is a rolling plan, meaning that, although it covers a five-year period, it is updated and consulted on annually.
+The GDP is a rolling plan, meaning that, although it covers a five-year period, it is updated and consulted on regularly within that 5-year period.
 Al-Pac and NFPL began developing integrated GDPs in 2017.
 Consultation and community engagement is required for GDP development.
 In addition to consultation on the FMP and GDP, the companies gather input from First Nations, Métis, trappers, communities and stakeholders to incorporate into operational planning whenever possible.